 Changes in bank flows, both bank deposits and credits, have statistical significance and economic importance for Chinese stock performance.
-Coefficients for both variables are quite large which is consistent with Burdekin & Tao's (2014) finding of the importance of credit conditions for both China's stock and housing prices and with Chin and Jin (2010)'s findings that credit supply and demand are the most important factors in determining Chinese stock returns.
-A one percent increase of bank loans leads to an increase of 6.99 percent in stock returns.
+Coefficients for both variables are quite large, which is consistent with Burdekin and Tao's (2014) finding of the importance of credit conditions for both China's stock and housing prices and with Chen and Jin (2010)'s findings that credit supply and demand are the most important factors in determining Chinese stock returns.
+A 1 percent increase of bank loans leads to an increase of 6.99 percent in stock returns.
+The positive effect is realized with a four month lag instead of instantaneously.
+This suggests that the additional supply of funds from credit expansion did not immediately flow into the stock market.
+The result implies that expansions of credit supplies initially increase capital injections to companies, increasing firm level expenditures and corporate earnings, and fueling overall stock market growth later on.